zephyrproject-rtos/zephyr/boards/arm/arduino_zero/doc/index.rst

 The SAMD21 MCU has 6 SERCOM based USARTs.
 One of the USARTs (SERCOM5) is connected to the onboard Atmel Embedded Debugger (EDBG).
 SERCOM0 is available on the D0/D1 pins.

+PWM
+===

+The SAMD21 MCU has 3 TCC based PWM units with up to 4 outputs each and a period of 24 bits or 16 bits.
+If :code:`CONFIG_PWM_SAM0_TCC` is enabled then LED0 is driven by TCC2 instead of by GPIO.

 SPI Port
 ========